Daniel Boone National Forest

 Natural Bridge State Park and Chair Lift: First Official Spot to Explore

-Our first official outing or nature experience in the Red River Geological Area, was to go to the Natural Bridge, which was highly recommended to us.
-This whole area has amazing natural bridges or arches.
+Our first official nature experience outing in the Red River Geological Area was the Natural Bridge, which was strongly recommended to us.
+This whole area has amazing natural bridges and arches.

 We opted to take the chair lift up to experience the greater area from that vantage point, and to save a little time.
 My husband and I aren't the most avid hikers at this point in our lives, and we felt that to do right by this area, you would need both skill or endurance, and a lot of time.
 We didn't have the time for sure, even though our boys would have been fine making the greater hike.

 Once we got off the chair lift, we spent so much time trekking the area that I don't know how we could have seen what we did that day without the lift.
 Seriously, I don't think we would have made it up, around and back.
 We truly got a workout along with the benefits of being out in nature, soaking up the sun, breathing so deeply, and generally working up a sweat!
-The views were astounding.
-The experience delightful!
+The views were astounding, and the experience delightful!

 Natural Bridge State Park, Kentucky